 An environmental assessment, monitoring, and remediation program is currently underway at the site.

-Affected groundwater has been identified beneath a portion of the Aurora Park residential area and in a portion of the Timber Trails/Fairway East areas, both of which are in Rapides Parish, as well as in the Gray Stone subdivision in Grant Parish and adjacent rural areas to the northwest.
-This affected groundwater has migrated offsite to the north/northwest, south, and east.
+Affected groundwater has been identified beneath a portion of the Aurora Park residential area and in a portion of the Timber Trails/Fairway East areas, both of which are in Rapides Parish, as well as under a portion of the Gray Stone subdivision in Grant Parish and adjacent rural areas to the northwest.
+This affected groundwater is present in adjacent areas to the north/northwest, south, and east.

 Environmental activities were initiated voluntarily and proactively and continue to be conducted in close cooperation with the Louisiana Department of Environmental Quality (LDEQ).
 We are also working with the Louisiana Department of Health (LDH) and local officials.

 We continue to monitor soil gas concentrations and ambient air quality in the potentially affected areas.
 In coordination with LDEQ, we are also testing the indoor air quality in some residences, where indicated, based on our groundwater and soil gas data.
-Depending on the indoor air results, we will determine if further action is needed, such as improved ventilation, vapor barriers, removal systems beneath the concrete foundations, or other remedies.
-Air purifier units have been offered to residents whose indoor air sampling results show detections of the chlorinated chemicals of interest.
+Indoor air results will determine if further action is needed, such as improved ventilation, vapor barriers, removal systems beneath the concrete foundations, or other remedies.
+Air purifier units have been offered to residents whose indoor air sampling results show detections of the chlorinated chemicals of interest above guidelines provided by the Louisiana Department of Health.